-In 2015, the Minnesota ESC Chapter sponsored several successful "Financing Energy Savings Projects for Local Governments and Schools" forums geared toward counties, cities and municipalities, school districts, townships, municipal utilities, and other local units of government to help them better understand GESPC.

-- In 2016, the Minnesota ESC Chapter identified the state correction facilities as an untapped market sector and developed resources and a training workshop focused on correctional facilities and in support of expanding acceptance of GESPC in these facilities. - The Massachusetts Chapter has provided education to cities and towns on how to do GESPC projects. - The Kentucky Chapter regularly provides training and education to local leaders on GESPC.
+- The North Carolina Chapter uses the workshop model to educate potential customers on the GESPC business model. - In 2015, the Minnesota ESC Chapter sponsored several successful "Financing Energy Savings Projects for Local Governments and Schools" forums geared toward counties, cities and municipalities, school districts, townships, municipal utilities, and other local units of government to help them better understand GESPC. - In 2016, the Minnesota ESC Chapter identified the state correction facilities as an untapped market sector and developed resources and a training workshop focused on correctional facilities and in support of expanding acceptance of GESPC in these facilities. - The Massachusetts Chapter has provided education to cities and towns on how to do GESPC projects. - The Kentucky Chapter regularly provides training and education to local leaders on GESPC.
 The Chapter held a series of workshops in 2014 on wastewater treatment plant upgrades using GESPC.
-These workshops were conducted throughout the state. - o In 2014, the New York Chapter was instrumental in helping organize and promote a workshop for NYSERDA to launch the state's Green Bank.
-The workshop introduced the Green Bank and how it could work in concert with energy performance contracting to implement energy efficiency projects in New York. - The Alabama ESC Chapter and the Alabama Department of Economic and Community Affairs held a workshop targeting the MUSH market.
+These workshops were conducted throughout the state. - In 2014, the New York Chapter was instrumental in helping organize and promote a workshop for NYSERDA to launch the state's Green Bank.
+The workshop introduced the Green Bank and how it could work in concert with energy performance contracting to implement energy efficiency projects in New York. - The Alabama ESC Chapter and the Alabama Department of Economic and Community Affairs held a 2018 workshop targeting theMUSH market. - In 2019, the Nevada ESC Chapter partnered with Western Resource Advocates to host an Irrigation and Water Efficiency Tour and Demo hosted by Washoe County School District in Reno, Nevada. - In 2020, and in response to restrictions on large gatherings, many Chapters are exploring webinars and live virtual trainings as a substitute for in-person gatherings.

-Fundraising efforts
+• Fundraising efforts